-Edible flowers have been growing in popularity this summer, as a way to make a meal or cake even more beautiful and delicious.
-Supermarkets have been quick to notice the trend and are now selling flowers ready prepared for you to add to your baking and cooking.
-But if you fancy growing your own, or just want to know what is and is not safe to eat – then read on…
+Edible flowers have been growing in popularity.
+They are great as a way to make a meal or cake look even more beautiful and taste delicious.
+Supermarkets have been quick to notice the trend.
+They and now selling flowers ready prepared for you to add to your baking and cooking.
+But, if you fancy growing your own, or just want to know what is and is not safe to eat – then read on…

 If you want to get started in the autumn then Borage is a great plant to think about, you can sow seeds directly into soil at this time of year and they will flower from spring.
 Just be aware that it can happily self-seed, and so may crop up elsewhere!
 Borage has a lovely blue (sometimes white), star shaped flower – both the leaves and flower are supposed to have a cucumber style flavour.
 Use them as part of a salad, or amongst fruit in cocktails like Pimm’s.

 The proper name for Geraniums is actually Pelargoniums and the different varieties are endless!
 With this plant the scent is actually in the leaf.
 A good option to start is a Rose Geranium; you can buy young plants in garden centres, but do bring them inside for the winter months as they are not frost hardy.
 You could use the leaves by infusing a sugar syrup mixture with the leaves (equal parts water & sugar – gently simmered to dissolve the sugar – then add the leaves at the end to infuse the mix with flavour).
 Why not try using the syrup as a cake drizzle, to add flavour to ice cream or even as a cocktail mixer.